 The medical school's primary care clinics - family medicine, internal medicine, medicine-pediatrics, and pediatrics - are recognized with the Patient-Centered Medical Home designation by the National Committee for Quality Assurance (NCQA) and by Blue Cross Blue Shield of Michigan.

-The Office of the Medical Examiner has been awarded full accreditation from the National Association of Medical Examiners (NAME).
+The Office of the Medical Examiner has full accreditation from the National Association of Medical Examiners (NAME).
 NAME is the professional organization of physician medical examiners, medicolegal death investigators, and death investigation system administrators who perform the official duties of the medicolegal investigations of deaths of public interest in the US.
 NAME accreditation program is a peer review system and has a goal to improve performance through objective evaluation and constructive criticism.

 AHA Training Center